 Whenever you see an unexpected exception, fail the test case without a miss.

 6. Tests that depend on the excessive setup

 Personally, I also do not like test cases that require a number of things to happen before they start testing the actual thing.
 Such a scenario can be like an application that facilitates online meetings.
 Now to test whether a user of a particular type, can join the meeting, below is the steps the test is performing:

 - Set user permissions

 - Publish meeting joining information

-- [Test] User join the meeting
+- [Test] User joins the meeting

-7) Test compatible to only developer machine
+7. Test compatible to only developer machine

 Happy Learning !!